crossplane/upjet/docs/adding-new-resource.md

 external name config.
 See section [External Name Cases] to see how you can infer in many different cases of Terraform ID.

-4. Check if the resource is an SDK resource or Framework resource from the [source code], for SDK resources, you will see a comment line like `// @SDKResource` in the source code:
+4. Check if the resource is an Terraform Plugin SDK resource or Terraform Plugin Framework resource from the [source code].

+- For SDK resources, you will see a comment line like `// @SDKResource` in the source code.
-- The `aws_redshift_endpoint_access` resource is an SDK resource, go to `config/externalname.go` and add the following line to the `TerraformPluginSDKExternalNameConfigs` table:
+The `aws_redshift_endpoint_access` resource is an SDK resource, go to `config/externalname.go` and add the following line to the `TerraformPluginSDKExternalNameConfigs` table: